adrnd/xcross-feed/README.md

 # Getting Started with XCross-Feed

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This backend was built with ASP.core .net 9.0, it pulls posts from social media profiles, parses them, then broadcasts them to WebSocket clients.

 # Quickstart Guide
 1. Clone the project from this repository.